#FCdebate: Is a 48-team World Cup a good idea or a bad idea?

 Nick Miller: You present a romantic case and my cold, frozen heart almost melts.
 The idea of more people being able to experience the joy of a World Cup is lovely but this is like handing out medals for participation.

 It's an elite competition and if you add more teams, you dilute its quality.
 There are 211 countries in FIFA and this will let in nearly a quarter of them.
 Not exactly the best of the best.
 Plus, how do you incorporate 48 teams?
-Sixteen three-team groups?
-Twelve groups of four?
-An extra group stage?
-It's a mess.
+FIFA are going for 16 groups of three teams ...

 JT: OK, how's this?
 We use 12 four-team groups, in which everyone plays each other once.
 The top two from each is automatically into the knockouts (down to 24), with the eight best third-place teams also advancing (now back up to 32).